Radical ProstatectomyRadical Prostatectomy

 - A drain will be put in, usually in the right lower area of the incision, to remove fluid that may build up as you heal.

 Radical prostatectomy, perineal approach

-- You'll lie on your back on a table that keeps your hips and knees fully bent with your legs spread apart and raised.
+- You will lie on your back on a table that keeps your hips and knees fully bent with your legs spread apart and raised.
 Straps will be placed under your legs for support.

-- An upside-down, U-shaped incision (cut) will be made in the perineal area (between the scrotum and the anus).
+- An upside-down, U-shaped cut will be made in the perineal area (between the scrotum and the anus).

 - The doctor will try to minimize any damage to the nerve bundles in the prostate area.

 - The prostate gland and any abnormal-looking nearby tissue will be removed.